Toxicology

 Faculty Member |

-Dr. Julia Yue Cui is Associate Professor in toxicology in the UW Department of Environmental & Occupational Health Sciences (DEOHS).
+Dr. Julia Yue Cui is a Professor in toxicology in the UW Department of Environmental & Occupational Health Sciences (DEOHS).
 She is the director of the Environmental Health and Microbiome Research Center, part of DEOHS.

 Faculty Member |